wpendl99/.github/profile/slides/slides.md

 [![Introduction slide](slidesIntroduction.jpg)](https://docs.google.com/presentation/d/1tYFgMQMo8JrevxDkEpkE8s-E8jxgi1P_JX1LUacQlfo/edit?usp=sharing)

-⚠ Note that these slides are always a work in progress If you want to capture what they are currently showing, make sure you create a copy.
+⚠ Note that these slides are always a work in progress.
+If you want to capture what they are currently showing, make sure you create a copy.

 ## Essentials